bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/WhatIsBareos.rst

    overwritten, the Catalog database may become enormous.
 To keep the Catalog to a manageable size, the backup information should be removed from the Catalog after the defined File Retention Period.
 Bareos provides the mechanisms for the catalog to be automatically pruned according to the retention periods defined.

 Scan
-   :index:`[TAG=Scan] <single: Scan>` A Scan operation causes the contents of a Volume or a series of Volumes to be scanned.
+   :index:`\ <single: Scan>` A Scan operation causes the contents of a Volume or a series of Volumes to be scanned.
 These Volumes with the information on which files they contain are restored to the Bareos Catalog.
 Once the information is restored to the Catalog, the files contained on those Volumes may be easily restored.
 This function is particularly useful if certain Volumes or Jobs have exceeded their retention period and have been pruned or purged from the Catalog.
 Scanning data from Volumes into the Catalog is done by using the bscan program.
 See the :ref:`bscan section <bscan>` of the Bareos Utilities chapter of this manual for more details.

 Volume
-   :index:`[TAG=Volume] <single: Volume>` A Volume is an archive unit, normally a tape or a named disk file where Bareos stores the data from one or more backup jobs.
+   :index:`\ <single: Volume>` A Volume is an archive unit, normally a tape or a named disk file where Bareos stores the data from one or more backup jobs.
 All Bareos Volumes have a software label written to the Volume by Bareos so that it identifies what Volume it is really reading.
 (Normally there should be no confusion with disk files, but with tapes, it is easy to mount the wrong one.)

 What Bareos is Not
 ------------------